OkayHughes/open-lab-notebook/src/posts/papers/bw_topo/figures.md

 Dynamical core comparison:

-Vertically averaged omega for showcasing physics-dynamics coupling strategy ()
+Vertically averaged omega for showcasing physics-dynamics coupling strategy

+Still unsure of gravity wave propagation.

+FV3 outlier.

+To think about: actually topographic differences?

+Close reading of precipitation structure & e.g. TPW over the mountain at time of impact!

+(Make these figures!
+These might help form a story!)